 This can be pretty unpleasant for cats so you may not want to use this method if you are trying to deter your own pets or a neighbors pet.
 It might send a good message to “keep away” for feral cats though.

 5) Keep feeders away from hiding spots

 Cats like to stalk their prey.
 They will be most successful in catching birds around your feeder if they are able to sneak up on them.
 They will need places to hide and get close unnoticed by the birds.
 Bushes, decks, patio furniture, woods along the yard line, etc. Keep your feeders out in the open, at least 10-12 feet away from nearby cover where cats can hide.
 They will have a better chance of spotting an approaching feline and having time to fly away.

 This is pretty simple.
 If you are attracting stray cats to your yard by leaving out food, don’t.
 It doesn’t matter how well fed you are keeping the cats, they will still go after your birds.

 7) Motion Activated Sprinkler

 This is a great scare tactic for almost any unwanted backyard animal.
 The sudden spray of water is startling and let’s face it, nobody likes getting a blast of water unexpectedly.
 Plus, it’s very humane.
 It’s only water after all, not gonna hurt the kitties.
-The Orbit Yard Enforcer gets great reviews on Amazon and has a night detection mode – so it will even deter cats prowling around your yard at night (along with raccoons and skunks).
+The Hoont Cobra Animal Repeller gets good reviews on Amazon and has a night detection mode – so it will even deter cats prowling around your yard at night (along with raccoons and skunks).